somyungoh/radiosity-solver/README.md

 This project is a coursework of Computer Graphics(CSCE 641), Texas A&M University.

-The techniques in this radiosity solver:
+The techniques include:
 - Compute patch to element formfactor using Hemicube
-- Solve radiosity equation by progressive refinement technique
+- Solve radiosity equation by progressive refinement
 - Compute ambient term